 Nectar 3’s Vocal Assistant includes two features: Assist and Unmask.
-We covered the Unmask feature a bit in “Mixing Around Vocals,” which can help to create space in the mix so that the vocal is not competing with other elements.
-We’ll touch on Assist in this article, which is more helpful in automatically processing a vocal to sound more professional.
+We covered the Unmask feature a bit in “Making Space for Vocals,” which can help to create space in the mix so that the vocal is not competing with other elements.
+We’ll touch on Assist in this article, which is more helpful for setting an initial processing chain to make our vocal sound more professional.

 After opening the Vocal Assistant, we can select the Assist feature to get started.